martijn-cordes/ImSpectR/README.md

 ## Analyze CDR3 sequencing data

-A control data set of healthy mice was included as a test set The data set is comprised of 4 C57Bl/6 mice from Charles River Laboratories.
-Samples include spleen and thymus tissue from each mouse.
+A control data set of healthy mice was included as a test set The data set is comprised of 2 C57Bl/6 mice from Charles River Laboratories.
+Samples include spleen tissue from each mouse.
 Tab seperated (tsv) files were dowloaded from the Adaptive Biotech database for immunoSEQ data: https://clients.adaptivebiotech.com/pub/b4ac7a84-1e69-4d60-8254-845720454d7d

 #### Preprocessing